-I help businesses, organizations, groups and individuals recognize and manage bias, culture, gender and intersectionality and to create environments where people want to engage and work.
+I help businesses, organizations, groups and individuals recognize and manage differences, biases, and culture to create environments where people want to engage and work.

 I teach people how to stand up for themselves without knocking others down and to ask for what they need to succeed.